alexandercerutti/node-telegram-keyboard-wrapper/README.md

 new ReplyKeyboard(...values: Row<KeyboardButton>[]): ReplyKeyboard;
 ```

-Use this class to create a new keyboard that is going to showup under the text area in your Telegram client.
+Use this class to create a new keyboard that is going to show up under the text area in your Telegram client.

 This class extends the native Array interface, therefore every operation you can perform on Arrays is allowed to be performed on this.